Switching from a traditional water heater to a high-efficiency tankless water heater is one of the smartest decisions you can make for your home.

 Flow is measured in gallons per minute (GPM), and the flow rate of your tankless water heater is going to depend on both the specifications of your heater as well as where you’re living.

-In general, an apartment or condo with one bathroom will need an automatic, instantaneous water heater with about 3.0 GPM, whereas a small house of less than 1,000 square feet will need 4.0 GPM.
+In general, an apartment or condo with one bathroom will need an automatic, instantaneous heater with about 3.0 GPM, whereas a small house of less than 1,000 square feet will need 4.0 GPM.
 An average-size home (between 1,000 and 1,600 square feet) with two bathrooms will need a residential tankless water heater with a GPM of around 7.5.

 A large house of more than 1,600 square feet with three or more bathrooms will need a high-flow tankless water heater with a GPM of close to 10 — or maybe even more.